Project

 1. The framework of the project should allow for the Lake Constance

-for shifting to dependence on renewable energy.
-This includes
+possibilities for shifting to dependence on renewable energy.
+This

-preliminary inquiry into the social, economic and ecological potential,
+includes preliminary inquiry into the social, economic and

-benefits and costs represented by new economic, technological and
+ecological potential, benefits and costs represented by new

 2. Further, regional and local effects/ consequences of climate change in the Lake Constance region should be evaluated using the most robust science.
 Likewise, the effects of generating renewable energy shall be thoroughly investigated.